 But there’s more to eating Paleo than turning into a hardcore carnivore.
 The diet is all about ditching sugar-loaded, highly processed food for the plant and animal foods of our hunter-gatherer ancestors.

 No need to ditch all carbs when eating Paleo.
-Sweet potatoes give this protein-rich dish satisfying, yet healthy carbs, making it a filling meal.
+Sweet potatoes give this protein-rich dish satisfying yet healthy carbs, making it a filling meal.

-You can slurp down a pizza, if you ditch the crust and cheese.
+You can slurp down a pizza if you ditch the crust and cheese.
 And you won’t miss them when you dip a spoon into this bowl of goodness.

 If you’re hankering for pasta, the no-grain Paleo policy offers tasty alternatives.
 Use spaghetti squash instead.
-Mix with ground beef and veggies to make a casserole that will keep you pleasantly full.
+Mix it with ground beef and veggies to make a casserole that will keep you pleasantly full.

 There’s more to canned tuna than mayo-soaked salad.
-The fish, which is a good source of vitamin B12 and Niacin, makes an awesome burger.
-Wrap the burgers with lettuce or serve over salad.
+The fish, which is a good source of vitamin B-12 and niacin, makes an awesome burger.
+Wrap the burgers in lettuce or serve over salad.
 We also like to swap in canned salmon for the tuna.

 Curry leaves, fresh ginger, turmeric, and curry powder season this creamy coconut milk sauce.
 Add your favorite fish and you’ll soon be spooning up a spice-filled dinner.